integration code

 Author: Valerie Baker

 Your organization’s marketing plan is important.
-You and your team (or your agency) have spent countless hours on researching, defining tactics, creating messaging, and most importantly, defining what all of that is going to cost.
+You and your team (or your agency) have spent countless hours researching, defining tactics, creating messaging, and, most importantly, determining the costs associated with all of that.
 What happens next?
 A marketing calendar.

 A marketing plan is fluid – especially when you consider digital marketing elements.
 When speaking with clients, I refer to digital marketing plans (and websites in general) as living, breathing, ever-evolving things.
-What we recommend today just might stick, but we may learn something 6 months from now that could have a major impact on the plan itself.
+What we recommend today may stick, but we may learn something six months from now that could have a major impact on the plan itself.
 With the unpredictability that comes with digital marketing in today’s world, how do we keep track?

 Say hello to your new best friend: the marketing calendar.